Conservation Halton: History

 Conservation Halton was formed in 1956 as the Sixteen Mile Conservation Authority followed by the formation of the Twelve Mile Conservation Authority in 1957.
 In 1963 these conservation authorities amalgamated to form the Halton Region Conservation Authority which later became known as Conservation Halton.
-It was created based on the watershed of the two creek systems, by representatives from the municipalities of Mississauga, Flamborough, Oakville, Trafalgar Township, Burlington, Nelson Township, Milton, and Esquesing Township (now Halton Hills.)
+It was created based on the watershed of the two creek systems, by representatives from the municipalities of Mississauga, Flamborough (now part of the City of Hamilton, Oakville, Trafalgar Township (now part of Oakville), Burlington, Nelson Township (now part of Burlington), Milton, and Esquesing Township (now Halton Hills.)